 Are the food and manures you receive from organic farms?

 Some of our input stream is indeed certified organic.
 Regardless of non-organic input, our process benchmarks for temperature and maturity ensure compliance as approved by VOF (Vermont Organic Farmers) for use in organic production.
+We believe that composting is the highest, best use for non-certified organic food scraps and manure.

 Are your compost and potting soil sterile?